rajdeepd/bosh-oss-docs/bosh/documentation/install_openstack.md

     address 192.168.22.1
     netmask 255.255.255.0

-<b>Note:-</b> Make sure that you have given the actual machine IP under eth0 as address.In this example 10.0.0.2 is the machine IP, which is the OpenStack Controller.
+Note:- Make sure that you have given the actual machine IP under eth0 as address.In this example 10.0.0.2 is the machine IP, which is the OpenStack Controller.

-<b>Points to remember:-</b>
+Points to remember:-
 1.Controller Node IP - 10.0.0.2(We will be using this ip while installing keystone and nova) 2.eth1 ip series - 192.168.22.1

-<b> Restart Network</b>
+ Restart Network

     /etc/init.d/networking restart